Localization-delocalization transition for light particles in turbulence: Particle motion in turbulence: analogue forced damped oscillator

 The fitting procedure of this model is laid out in {{\textit{SI Appendix}} Section B}.
+In brief, the superposition modelling optimizes three free parameters, describing the damping, the natural frequency and the proportion of trapped particles, using the simulation results.
+This model predicts the average particle behavior across a wide range of conditions, with parameters remaining stable as the Reynolds number varies, demonstrating the robustness of the model.
 The results are presented in Fig.~\ref{FIG4}(g), showing an excellent agreement between the collective velocity amplitude obtained from the DNS (symbols) and our superposition model Eq.~\ref{eq:super} (dashed lines).